spatie/laravel-migrate-fresh/README.md

 The best postcards will get published on the open source page on our website.

+## Requirements

+Currently this command only works on MySQL databases.

 ## Installation

 You can install the package via composer: